 In no case is the user allowed to distribute or share the source code of ATS-GPU with other users.

 Annual Subscriptions

-The purchase of an ATS-GPU-BASE license includes a subscription that provides customers with the following benefits for a period of 1 year on ATS-GPU-BASE:
+The purchase of an ATS-GPU-BASE license includes a subscription that allows users to download ATS-GPU-BASE updates from the AlazarTech website for a period of 12 months from the date of purchase.